 Lycopene is a potent antioxidant that has undergone a lot of research into the area of UV damage; in particular on how well it can protect our skin from UV damage from sunburn.

-This magical component can help to neutralize the free radicals produced from too much sun, as well as minimizing any inflammatory response to UV damage.
+This magical component can help to neutralise the free radicals produced from too much sun, as well as minimising any inflammatory response to UV damage.

 In a German study, participants who ate a quarter cup of tomato paste with olive oil every day for 10 weeks experienced 35 percent less skin reddening when exposed to UV radiation than those who did not eat the tomato paste.